pawsatsunrise/Home/Privacy.md

 We (Sunrise Design Limited) use Firebase Crashlytics and Firebase Analytics, services provided by Google, to help us understand app performance, stability and reliability.

 **Opt-Out:** You can opt-out of all data collection for Firebase Analytics and Firebase Crashlytics at any time.
-To do this, please open the app, navigate to the "About the app" section, and use the button to disable analytics & crash reporting.
+To do this, open the app, go to the "About the app" section, and use the button to disable analytics & crash reporting.

 Opting out of this data collection will not affect the core functionality of the app.
 Note: This opt-out will only apply to data collection from the point it is disabled.